 The Matilija Poppy Brooch is created here by Tom Herman and myself Patsy Croft for the benefit of the Mendocino Art Center.
-In our journey of studying the Masters of the past we have come to realize the magnificent jewels of their time were not created by one.
-Contributing artist Nancy Gardner, Bob Weinstock and Ethan Herman all play a large part in tis amazing project.
+In our journey of studying the Masters of the past, we have come to realize the magnificent jewels of their time were not created by one.
+Contributing artist Nancy Gardner, Bob Weinstock, and Ethan Herman all play a large part in this amazing project.
 Stay posted as we share our journey.
-Gold for this project was donated by the Mendocino Board member John Cornacchia and the artist are donating their time to support the school.
+Gold for this project was donated by the Mendocino Board member John Cornacchia and the artists are donating their time to support the school.

 A weeks work with Tom Herman, Patsy Croft, Nancy Gardner, Bob Weinstock, Ethan Herman.